 You must also complete a Foreign Language Certification Form as part of the application process for semester programs.
 OIS will supply this form within the application packet.
 This form is comprised of an oral interview with an appropriate member of the foreign language department.
 OIS cannot accept a student into a foreign language program without the necessary department approval.

-- Disciplinary status: You must submit a Disciplinary Records Release Form, which must be completed by the Dean of Students.
-OIS will supply this form to the student within the application packet.
-OIS reviews the release form and reserves the right to deny acceptance to any students who have problematic disciplinary histories.
+- Disciplinary status: OIS reserves the right to deny acceptance to any students who have problematic disciplinary histories.
 Students currently on disciplinary probation or disciplinary suspension are not eligible to apply to study abroad and should wait until the terms of their probation or suspension have been satisfactorily completed before submitting an application to OIS.
 OIS also reserves the right to withdraw students from a program if their disciplinary history changes after completing the application process.

-- OIS deadlines: If you participate in a Goucher semester, summer, or winter study abroad program, you are required to fill out an application from OIS and meet all OIS deadlines.
-You must attend walk in advising to receive an application.
+OIS deadlines: If you participate in a Goucher semester, summer, or winter study abroad program, you are required to fill out an application from OIS and meet all OIS deadlines.
+You must arrange a meeting with a study abroad adviser to receive an application.

 - Credit policies: